Trumansburg, NY - 30th Annual - July 21-24, 2022

 Swing, squares, contras, cajun, zydeco, salsa, and clogging have all called to her over the years.

-Cajun Accordion, Cajun Song, The Mardi Gras Tradition
+Cajun Accordion, Cajun Fiddle Seconding, Cajun French Song, Le Chanson de Mardi Gras

 KELLI JONES